CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Enable static scaling
 You can set how many number of pods should have be running all time, for this, you can use the [static scale config](scale_components/static.yaml) and [configure your environment](#how-to-define-customizations)

+> Although we recommend the autoscaling configuration, you could choose the autoscaling feature for some components and the static configuration for the others.
+Remember that autoscaling override the static configuration, so if one component has both configurations, autoscaling will take precedence.

 ## Advanced configuration

 If you need a more advanced configuration you can check the [full chart documentation](../chart/README.md) or contact [support@carto.com](mailto:support@carto.com)